AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/gulp-sass.md

 ---
-title: Use a Sass Preprocessor and Gulp Task Runner | Commerce Frontend Development
+title: Sass Preprocessor and Gulp | Commerce Frontend Development
 description: Learn how to use a Sass preprocessor and Gulp task runner to automate Adobe Commerce and Magento Open Source theme development.
 ---